snatesh/Eikonal/README.md

    which ensures the `C` wrapper to lapack (in headers `lapacke.h`) is installed in a sane location.

--  Thje c++ compoiler should have support for the `OpenMP` shared memory parallelization library, and the library must exist on your system.
+-  The c++ compoiler should have support for the `OpenMP` shared memory parallelization library, and the library must exist on your system.
 That is, `omp.h` and `libomp.so` must exist somewhere in the filesystem, the compiler must understand `OpenMP` directives, and the linker should be able to find and link to `libomp` given the `-fopenmp` flag.
 Most modern compilers will ship with the header and library files,